 It therefore still makes lots of sense to enter the nanotechnology diploma courses offered by Nanyang Polytechnic and Republic Polytechnic.
 Graduates of these courses usually become assistant or associate engineers in a variety of roles.

-Assistant and associate engineers are earning a median of $3,310, based on MOM’s Occupational Wage Table for 2014.
+Assistant and associate manufacturing engineers are earning a median of $3,726, based on MOM’s Occupational Wage Table for 2017.
 Someone starting out could expect to earn about $2,500.

 3. Diploma in Banking and Finance